 Anyway, I was thinking about my previous post about Minimalism in which I mention “everyone should have a Monica Closet,” and I thought about all the other things Friends characters taught me about money.
 Turns out the Friends dealt with money in their lives and with each other quite often!
 And not always very well…

-I’m splitting this into a series of posts over the next few days, one for each Friend, and then I’ll compile them all at the end.
-Up first:
+I’ve split this into a series of posts over the next few days, one for each Friend.

 Rachel was the resident spoiled brat who flew into the other Friends’ lives like a bat out of hell when she escaped her own wedding by sneaking out of a bathroom window.
 Her father previously paid for her entire life, and she was on her way to the good life as Mrs. Dr. Barry Farber, D…D…S.